chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

 - Is sharedpropertiesService being applied appropriately? it is being put on vm
 - resolve?
 - reject?
+- maybe eventually get rid of bidpage?
+Do I even need it?
+  - Depends on how much information I am willing to put in the bidPage
+  - Depends on whether its a good idea to keep it there
+  - Maybe get rid of bidview and integrate bid functionality?
+  - Benefits of getting rid of bid page
+    - Less reloading of the map?
+    - Wouldn’t have to switch views
+    - Less jumpy for the user
+    - The user would prefer to see all this info before bidding.
+Putting the info all in a bidpage breaks the flow of things.
+Though you could try to balance stuff.
+    - I won't have to repeat any information or functionality in the bid page
+    - Won't have to set up returning the current property
+  - Drawbacks
+    - Harder to display things while having all this map stuff in its way?
+May have responsive issues Though of course, I could put the bid content within the same infowindow, even hide and show stuff
+    - More code seperation having them seperate
+- what does resolve reject do
+- Issue of page reloading, if you are on a bid or specific property, you lose your spot

 ### Brainstorming/Scratch
 - *Need* to fix the bid id first since you gotta link it to bid view and service